adaltas/spark-streaming-scala/README.md

 [Zillow](https://www.zillow.com/) shared New York state neighborhoods Shapefile under the Creative Commons license.
 The files seem to disappeared from their website, but they are available in this repository in the directory "NYC_neighborhoods".

 The Shapefiles include the outlines of New York City neighborhoods.
-They are used by the "NYC_neighborhoods/prep-nbhds.py" Python script that creates a "NYC_neighborhoods/nbhd.jsonl" file with neighborhoods data needed for the purpose of the part 1 and part 2 articles.
+They are used by the "NYC_neighborhoods/prep-nbhds.py" Python script that creates a "NYC_neighborhoods/nbhd.jsonl" file with neighborhoods data needed for the purpose of series.

 ## Launching the code